DataONEorg/d1_python/d1_common_python/doc/source/glossary.rst

     http://en.wikipedia.org/wiki/Certificate_authority

-  CA Signing Key
+  CA signing key
-    The key which the :term:`CA` uses for signing :term:`CSR` s.
+    The private key which the :term:`CA` uses for signing :term:`CSR`\ s.

-  Server Key
+  Server key
     The private key that Apache will use for proving that it is the owner of the :term:`certificate` that it provides to the client during the SSL handshake.